artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 -----------------------------------------------------

-The files transferred to Archivematica may have a coherent hierarchical or logical structure (e.g. sections of a book or report) that has already been described in a METS structural map.
+The files transferred to Archivematica may have a coherent hierarchical or logical structure (e.g. sections of a book or parts of an audio file) that has already been described in a METS structural map.
 Users can import these by including a file called ``mets_structmap.xml`` in their transfer's ``/metadata`` directory.
 The files referenced in this structural map should be included in the transfer's ``/objects`` directory.